 - 91. One possible explanation as to why Article 25 of the Banks Winding-up Directive included special protection for 'netting agreements' as distinct from 'set-off' is that the purpose of Article 25 of the Banks Winding-up Directive is to protect a particular class of netting arrangements, namely netting by novation, which is not otherwise covered by the protection for set-off.
 This explanation finds some support in the French, Italian, Portuguese and Spanish versions of Article 25 of the Banks Winding-up Directive.
 The equivalent for 'netting agreements' in the French, Italian, Portuguese and Spanish texts of Article 25 is les conventions de compensation et de novation ('netting agreements'), convenções de compensação e de novação, convenções de compensação e de novação and acuerdos de compensación y de novación, respectively, which in each case can be literally translated as 'set-off and novation agreements'.
 Netting by novation is a particularly common mechanism in the foreign exchange markets, and involves a contractually agreed process where each new foreign exchange contract is automatically consolidated with existing contracts to produce a new contract (novation), a single net indebtedness replacing the previous contracts.
-Because the netting by novation takes place as each new contract is made and is not deferred until the time of payment, it follows that when payment falls due only a single sum is involved on one side or the other, and no question of set-off arises, including insolvency set-off. - 92.
+Because the netting by novation takes place as each new contract is made and is not deferred until the time of payment, it follows that when payment falls due only a single sum is involved on one side or the other, and no question of set-off arises, including insolvency set-off.43 - 92.
 If Article 25 of the Banks Winding-up Directive was intended to protect netting by novation agreements, the question arises why netting by novation arrangements with banks should be accorded special protection.
 One possibility is that the significance of banks in foreign exchange markets justifies a specific reference to netting agreements to ensure that arrangements which operate by novation, as opposed to set-off, are clearly protected. - 93.
 Another possible explanation as to why Article 25 of the Banks Winding-up Directive included special protection for 'netting agreements' as distinct from 'set-off' is that legislative references to close-out netting have a relatively modern origin.
 The concept of close-out netting does not appear to have been reflected in any Community legal texts before the implementation of EU Directives giving effect to the 1988 Basel Capital Accord.
-This relatively modern evolution of
+This relatively modern evolution of legislative references to close-out netting is consistent with the increasing use by market participants of master agreements containing close-out netting provisions during the 1990s.
+Because the Insolvency Regulation was, in effect, an implementation of the Convention on

-See Roy Goode, Commercial Law, pp. 514-15 (2nd ed.
+&lt;sup>43 See Roy Goode, Commercial Law, pp. 514-15 (2nd ed.
 1995).

-See Council Directive 89/299/EEC of 17 April 1989 on the Own Funds of Credit Institutions, O.J.
+&lt;sup>44 See Council Directive 89/299/EEC of 17 April 1989 on the Own Funds of Credit Institutions, O.J.
 L 124/6; Council Directive 89/647/EEC of 18 December 1989 on a Solvency Ratio for Credit Institutions, O.J.
 L 386/14 (since replaced by Directive 2000/12/EC of the European Parliament and of the Council of 20 March 2000 relating to the taking up and pursuit of the business of credit institutions, O.J.
 L 126/1); Council Directive 93/6/EEC of 15 March 1993 on the capital adequacy of investments firms and credit institutions, O.J.
 L 141/1.